Kids were flailing in a frigid pond, screaming that they would die: ‘Not going to happen today,’ he told them.

 “If he hadn’t called 911 and hadn’t taken action, this might have had a very different and tragic outcome,” Kilroy said a few days after the water rescue.
 “He’s one quick-thinking kid.”

-The three children were taken to a local hospital for evaluation and were released that evening to their families, he said.
+The three children were taken to a hospital for evaluation and were released that evening to their families, he said.

-“They were out playing on a nice, sunny day and this all happened in a matter of minutes,” said Kilroy.
+“They were out playing on a nice, sunny day and this all happened in a matter of minutes,” Kilroy said.
 “There’s an educational lesson in here about not walking onto the ice on a nice day.
 It’s thinner than people realize.”

 Two police cruisers from other agencies crashed into each other on the way to the park, he added, but that did not affect the 911 response time.

-“When I got there, it was a scary scene, especially as a parent,” said Kilroy.
+“When I got there, it was a scary scene, especially as a parent,” Kilroy said.
 “It’s a huge relief to know that everyone is okay.”

 “If this had happened to my kids, I’d hope that somebody would jump in to help them,” he added.